zerofo/hacBrewPack/README.md

 ### Compiling Homebrew
 You need to compile homebrew with proper makefile, you can use the one in template folder
+You must use valid lower-case TitleID in Makefile and npdm.json.
+Valid TitleID range is: 0x0100000000000000 - 0x01ffffffffffffff
+Both TitleIDs in Makefile and npdm.json must be the same
-Compiled homebrew must have the following files:
+Compiled homebrew must have following files:
 ```
 build\exefs\main
 build\exefs\main.npdm